-Please note that once a Mandatory Reporter is informed of an alleged incident that person is required to provide that information to the Title IX Coordinator (410-857-2205).
-Reports include the name of the individual(s) (if known) who allegedly experienced an incident of gender-based discrimination, gender-based harassment, sexual harassment, sexual violence, interpersonal violence or stalking, the residence hall assignment of that individual (if applicable), the date, time, and location of the incident, and the name(s) of the accused individual(s), if known.

-B. How to Report Incidents of Discrimination or Harassment that Are Not Based on Gender to the College
+- Please note that once a Mandatory Reporter is informed of an alleged incident that person is required to provide that information to the Title IX Coordinator (410-857-2205).
+Reports include the name of the individual who allegedly experienced an incident of gender-based discrimination, gender-based harassment, sexual harassment, sexual violence, interpersonal violence or stalking, the residence hall assignment of that individual (if applicable), the date, time, and location of the incident, and the name(s) of the accused individual(s), if known. - B. How to Report Incidents of Discrimination or Harassment that Are Not Based on Gender to the College

 Allegations of discrimination or harassment that are believed to be on the basis of race, color, religion, national origin, age, disability, genetic information or any other protected characteristic other than sex against a College employee will be investigated and resolved using the College's EEOC/Non-Discrimination Policy.
 Allegations of discrimination or harassment that are believed to be on the basis of race, color, religion, national origin, age, disability, genetic information or any other protected characteristic other than sex against a student will be investigated and resolved using the Student Conduct Process.
-For students, employees, and third parties, if allegations of discrimination or harassment include multiple grounds, at least one of which is based on this policy, this policy will be used to resolve that ground either after the other allegations have been resolved through the appropriate grievance process or concurrently therewith.
+For students, employees and third parties, if allegations of discrimination or harassment include multiple grounds, at least one of which is based on Sexual Harassment as Defined by the Department of Education, this policy will be used to resolve the Sexual Harassment as Defined by the Department of Education grievance either after the other allegations have been resolved through the appropriate grievance process or concurrently therewith.
 This decision on how to proceed will be made jointly by the Title IX Coordinator in conjunction with the relevant senior level administrator or Board of Trustees Chair with ultimate supervisory authority over the Respondent.

-II.
-College and External Confidential and Non-Confidential Resources for Incidents of Sexual Misconduct

-A. On Campus Non-Confidential Emergency Resources
+- II.
+College and External Confidential and Non-Confidential Resources for Incidents of Sexual Misconduct - A. On Campus Non-Confidential Emergency Resources

-Department of Campus Safety Phone: 410-857-2202; Text: 443-821-1272 Address: McDaniel College, 152 Pennsylvania Avenue, Westminster, MD 21157
+Department of Campus Safety

+Phone: 410-857-2202; Text: 443-821-1272